DionKill/ps4-linux-tutorial/docs/issues.md

 # Installation issues
 During the installation, things can fail.
 Most of this stuff is undocumented too.
 There's dozens of posts online where people don't even get a response.
-I'm hopefully going to resolve these issues.
-If not, contact me on the forums.
+I'm hopefully going to resolve these issues here.
+If not, write on the forums or on the PS4 Linux Discord.

 ::: details Root error `The "root" variable is empty, set to false or zero but shouldn't be` It shows when booting up before installing, don't worry as it's normal because there is no installed system it can boot.
 You can proceed with the installation.